 - Intent: Understand who the ideal customer is and what matters to them—where they are, where they want to go next, and what they ultimately aspire to.

 - Content: Create content tailored to the ideal customer’s intent, mirroring their pain points, prescribing a solution, listing its benefits, and identifying opportunity costs.

 - Present: Deploy that content not where it’s going to reach the most amount of people, but where it’s going to reach the most ideal customers.
 That doesn’t mean targeting bottom-of-funnel traffic only; content designed according to intent should convert ideal but uninformed customers by explaining why a solution exists, what it is, how it works, and why now is the time to buy it.

 These elements add up to a lead generation machine that we call the Intent Engine.
 It drives conversions using less content on fewer channels to narrowly target the right kind of traffic.
 On average, our clients produce roughly 90 percent less content than they did before—with vastly richer results.
 And in this article, we’ll demonstrate how we used the Intent Engine to help TouchBistro, an iPad point of sale (POS) system for the restaurant space, to increase qualified pay-per-click leads by 67 percent—and year-over-year traffic by 1400 percent.
 By applying the same kind of thinking to their own clients, marketers can achieve results of a similar caliber.

-	Note: If you’d like to learn how we can apply the Intent Engine to help your business, you can sign up for our free 25-minute assessment here.
+If you’d like to learn how we can apply the Intent Engine to help your business, you can Schedule a Free SaaS Scale Session.